SiliconLabs/wisun-br-linux-docker/README.md

 ### I want to use this architecture for production

 By default, this docker uses a method called Neighbor Discovery Proxy (NDP Proxy).
-It works with most of IPv6 network topologies without touching the network infra.
-However, it does not scale very well and you may found limitations in corner cases.
+It works with most IPv6 network topologies without touching the network infra.
+However, it does not scale very well and you may find limitations in corner cases.
 For production, prefer the subnet mode (aka Prefix Delegation) or even better use DHCPv6-PD protocol (not presented in this docker).

 ### I have no IPv6 network